jialiuGit/Experiemental-design/README.md

 # Dependence toolbox
-If you want to evaluate the design under the Gaussian process models, a dependency toolbox need to be installed, please see https://research.cs.aalto.fi/pml/software/gpstuff/  for more details inclduing right contact person(s), License and etc.
+If you want to evaluate the design under the Gaussian process (GP) models, a dependency toolbox need to be installed, please see https://research.cs.aalto.fi/pml/software/gpstuff/  for more details inclduing right contact person(s), License and etc.